wf-TRs/TRMotifAnnotator/README.md

 | HG00261_EUR_GBR  | 108             | 36          | CAG             | CAT                         | (CAG)17-CAT-CAG-CAT-(CAG)16   | 34                   | 2                         | 5.56                 | 2                         | 0                             |
 | HG00360_EUR_FIN  | 108             | 36          | CAG             | CAT                         | (CAG)17-CAT-CAG-CAT-(CAG)16   | 34                   | 2                         | 5.56                 | 2                         | 0                             |

-The TSV file (_ATXN1_ locus) includes:
+The TSV file includes:
 - Sequence lengths (in base pairs)
 - Repeat copy numbers
 - Canonical motifs
 - Non-canonical motifs (in the order they occur within the repeat tract)
 - Detailed repeat structure
 - Counts of canonical and non-canonical motifs
 - Percentage of non-canonical bases (proportion of bases from non-canonical motifs)
 - Counts of non-canonical motifs of the same length as the canonical motif or of different length

 - **Sequence Composition Plot:** Graphical representation of repeat motifs of the four sequences above.
 ![Sequence Composition Plot](examples/ATXN1_sequence_composition.png)